BobWritesCode/server-directory-website/README.md

 ![Login banned](./README_Images/feat_login_banned.png)

-Once user has been authenticated they will then be redirected to their 'My Account' page.
+Once user has been authenticated they will then be redirected to their [My Account](#my-account) page.

 ```python
 # views.py